earth-mover/icechunk/docs/docs/icechunk-python/quickstart.md

     Using it today requires installing the latest pre-release of Zarr Python 3.

-## Create a new store
+## Create a new Icechunk repository

-To get started, let's create a new Icechunk store.
+To get started, let's create a new Icechunk repository.
-We recommend creating your store on S3 to get the most out of Icechunk's cloud-native design.
+We recommend creating your repo on S3 to get the most out of Icechunk's cloud-native design.
-However, you can also create a store on your local filesystem.
+However, you can also create a repo on your local filesystem.

 === "S3 Storage"